-- The committee will review materials and use evaluation rubrics based on selection criteria for each award. - The committee will only review materials that are aligned with the items above. - The committee will only review application packets that are complete, adhered to guidelines, and received by the deadline. - The committee will only review awards categories with two (2) or more nominations. - The committee will adhere to confidentiality during review proceedings. - The committee will forward their recommendations of the top candidates for each award category to Dean Alma D. Rodriguez no later than the deadline in this call for CEP Faculty Awards.
+- Review materials and use evaluation rubrics based on selection criteria for each award. - Only review materials that are aligned with the items above. - Only review application packets that are complete, adhered to guidelines, and received by the deadline. - Only review awards categories with two (2) or more nominations. - Adhere to confidentiality during review proceedings. - Forward their recommendations of the top candidate for each award category to Dean Alma D. Rodriguez no later than the deadline in this call for CEP Faculty Awards.